-Vietnamese courses at the ANU equip students not only with the language skills but also with the cultural understanding necessary to engage with one of the most dynamic and fastest growing eonomies in Asia.
-Choosing to study Vietnamese can also lead to opportunities for enterprising and adventurous students to develop ties between the two nations as well as connections with members of the Viet diaspora in Australia and around the world.
+Vietnamese courses at the ANU equip students not only with the language skills but also with the cultural understanding necessary to engage with one of the most dynamic and fastest growing economies in Asia.
+Choosing to study Vietnamese can open possibilities for students to explore numerous opportunities now available in Vietnam, to conduct research on this dynamic country, to develop ties between the two nations as well as connections with members of the Viet diaspora in Australia and around the world.

 A student may not take a course if that course is a prerequisite for another course which they have already passed, or a course that is a lower level than a course they have already passed.

 Students with prior knowledge of the language will be required to take a proficiency assessment and may be exempted from the compulsory course.

 Demonstrate accurate recognition and production of Vietnamese tones and various vowels and consonants.

 Use an active vocabulary of around 2,000 items and a passive vocabulary of around 4,000 items.

 Interact with confidence and ease with native speakers on a wide range of general topics.